youngker/apparmor-wiki/AppArmorDelegation.md

 rule to delegate and control delegation

-It is important to understand that delegation in AppArmor can be viewed in different ways.
+It is important to understand that delegation in AppArmor has multiple aspects to it.

-## ???

 | ** ?????? ** | Temporary/Dynamic | Permanent |